 I’ve educated myself

 There’s a lot more to Pinterest than throwing random Pins onto random Boards.
 There’s analytics, and keywords and a whole lot of strategy involved.
 If you’re serious about using Pinterest to build your online community, and grow your online business, you might want to check out this in-depth online course.
-It includes 6 value-packed modules, printable guides and workbooks, a FREE 3,000 Pin trial of Boardbooster, and a private Facebook group.
+It includes four hours of video training, actionable workbooks, a private Facebook group, and a ton of bonuses (including two bonus courses, Content That Converts and The Subscriber Rush).
+Plus, you get lifetime access.
+Every time Pinterest rolls out new stuff, more information is added to the course, so you’re constantly updated.
 Check out the details here.

 I stick to relevant group boards